 - someone in hospital, or a care home unless their discharge is imminent

 - someone subject to immigration control by virtue of the Immigration and Asylum Act

-- applicants or their immediate family who have received three awards for food and energy within a 12-month period
+- applicants or their immediate family who have received four awards for food and energy within a 12-month period

-- applicants or their immediate family who have received 2 awards for household goods or clothing
+- applicants or their immediate family who have received an award for household goods or clothing

 - prisoners and people lawfully detained